jonase/eastwood/README.md

 uses the [tools.analyzer](https://github.com/clojure/tools.analyzer)
 and
 [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm)
 libraries to inspect namespaces and report possible problems.

-It has been tested with Clojure 1.5.1, 1.6.0, and 1.7.0 alpha versions.
+It has been tested with Clojure 1.5.1, 1.6.0, and 1.7.0 (the new `.cljc` files are _not_ linted yet -- their contents are ignored).
 As of Eastwood version 0.2.0, it no longer supports Clojure 1.4.0 or earlier versions.